sromelus/react-rest-api-p10/README.md

-# REST API Project - With Express
+# USER INTERFACE OF COURSES API

-This project is an API that manages a mock up school database.
-The api currently manages two main data sets users and courses.
+This project is a front end application that manages a list of course from an API that serves a list of courses and users.

 ## Getting Started